6 Best Homeowners Insurance Companies in New Hampshire 2023

 |A.M.
 Best - Financial Strength Rating||A++|

 American Family: Best for Endorsement Coverage

-American Family has a long history of providing homeowners insurance in a total of 44 states, including New Hampshire.
+American Family has a long history of providing homeowners insurance in 44 states, including New Hampshire.

-We selected them for our list thanks to their wide array of add-on coverages that allow homeowners to customize their policies.
+We selected them for our list thanks to their vast array of add-on coverages that allow homeowners to customize their policies.

 We also like that the company has a well-designed mobile app that you can use to compare coverages and file and monitor claims.